Monte Boglia

 Monte Boglia (also known as Colma Regia) is a mountain whose peak is along the border of Ticino, Switzerland and Lombardy, Italy.
 It reaches an elevation of 1,516 metres and overlooks Lake Lugano on its southern side.

+It is one of the few summits from which it's possible to see Lake Maggiore, Lake Lugano and Lake Como at the same time.
+Another such summit is Gazzirola.